 - Once they have finished, they split apart and write a tag question beneath each information question to check how well they remember their partner’s answers.

-- They get one point for each bit of information they remember correctly as well as for each tag question they write/use correctly.
+- They get one point for each bit of information they remember correctly and for each tag question they write/use correctly.
 Whoever gets the most points is the winner!

 Remember I said that I turned an activity into an “official” activity?
 This is how you do it: